hidekatsu-izuno/nuxt-history-state/README.md

 By default this method returns basically 'navigate' on server.
 But many browsers send cache-control='maxage=0' when reloading.
-So it heuristically returns 'reload' then.
+It heuristically returns 'reload' then.

-If you set the reloadable option to true, it chooses 'navigate' or 'reload' by using *_p* parameter.
+If you set the reloadable option to true, it detects 'navigate' or 'reload' by using *_p* parameter.

 #### page